-Brown Girl Magazine had the chance to interview Fatima Iqbal-Zubair, a mother, teacher and advocate running for state assembly in California’s 64th district.
+Brown Girl Magazine had the opportunity to interview Fatima Iqbal-Zubair, a mother, teacher and advocate running for state assembly in California’s 64th district.
 In the interview, she discussed her upbringing, why she is running and the importance of South Asian girls and women pursuing their passions, even if it means going against the grain.

 One of the greatest displays of inequity in our country is in none other than vibrant, star-studded Los Angeles, California, where million-dollar, celebrity-owned mansions stand only dozens of miles from small, one-bedroom homes in primarily Black and Latinx communities.

 After witnessing how such inequities manifest, 38-year-old Fatima Iqbal-Zubair decided to run for State Assembly in California’s 64th district on a platform of education reform, environmental justice, affordable housing, healthcare for all, divestment from police and immigration justice.
-If elected, Iqbal-Zubair would be the first Sri Lankan, first Muslim and first woman ever to represent the district.
+If elected, Iqbal-Zubair would be the first Sri Lankan, first Muslim and the first woman ever to represent the district.
 She would also be one of just three immigrants and three teachers in the assembly.

 Iqbal-Zubair moved to California in 2009.
 She spent four years working as a high school science teacher in the low-income community of Watts, Los Angeles, which inspired her to run for office.